 While we don’t recommend using these containers for open food items, you can still fill them with smaller food items that you want to keep in places, such as sugar packets at your coffee station or covered candies for your guests.

 “After running them through my dishwasher a few times and making sure they’re sanitized I put packets of sugar, creamers, and stevia all in jars in my coffee station!
 I even added some cute vinyl labels using my Cricut to give them a little custom touch and look even more decorative.” – Jess

-Hip Tip: In order to get rid of the candle smells before placing your food items into the jars, readers suggested doing some of the following tricks:
+Hip tip for reusing your candle jars: In order to get rid of the candle fragrance before placing your food items into the jars, readers suggested doing some of the following tricks:

 - Run them through the dishwasher.

 - Soak them in vinegar and baking soda.

 - Place wadded up newspaper to absorb the smell.

 - Leave the lids off to air them out.

 3. Place craft accessories to display and use.

 If you’re reading this post, chances are you’re big into crafting like me!
 If you want a decorative and fun way to display all your favorite craft supplies, you can hang up some of our favorite floating shelves and fill them with your repurposed jars – they’ll look stunning with so many colorful buttons, ribbons, and whatever else your craft room has in store.